esn83/OpenCurseOfSherwood/README.md

 # Open Curse of Sherwood

-A work-in-progress open-source implementation of the classic C64 game "The Curse of Sherwood" by Mastertronic.
+A work-in-progress open-source remake of the classic C64 game "The Curse of Sherwood" by Mastertronic.

 The game is written in VSCode editor with C# as language and is using the Raylib game framework.